Krickeberg mixing for Z extensions of Gibbs Markov semiflows: Krickeberg mixing in an abstract set-up

 \section{Krickeberg mixing in an abstract set-up}

-Generalizing (and correcting a mistake in the proof) a result of~\cite{doney} to operator renewal sequences, ~\cite{Gouezel11} obtains the scaling rate and thus mixing for infinite measure preserving systems with regularly varying first return tail sequences of index $\beta\in (0,1)$.
-In Subsections~\ref{sec-mainest}--\ref{sec-Mg} we translate the argument in~\cite{Gouezel11} to the abstract class of suspensions flows described below.
+Generalizing (and correcting a mistake in the proof) a result of~\cite{doney} to operator renewal sequences, Gou\"ezel ~\cite{Gouezel11} obtains the scaling rate and thus mixing for infinite measure preserving systems with regularly varying first return tail sequences of index $\beta\in (0,1)$.
+In Subsections~\ref{sec-mainest}--\ref{sec-Mg} we translate the argument of~\cite{Gouezel11} to the abstract class of suspensions flows described below.

 Let $(Y,\mu)$ be a probability space and assume that $(Y,F,\mu)$ is ergodic measure preserving transformation.
 Let $\tau : Y\to\R_{ +}$ be a measurable nonintegrable function bounded away from zero.
 Throughout, we assume that $\essinf\tau\ge1$.
 Define the suspension $Y^\tau=\{(y,u)\in Y\times\R:0\le u\le \tau(y)\}/\sim$ where $(y, \tau(y)) \sim (Fy,0)$.
 The semiflow $F_t:Y^\tau\to Y^\tau$ is defined by $F_t(y,u)=(y,u+t)$ computed modulo identifications.
 The measure $\mu^\tau=\mu\times Leb$ is ergodic, $F_t$-invariant and $\sigma$-finite.
 Since $\tau$ is nonintegrable, $\mu^\tau(Y^\tau)=\infty$.